Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Introduction

+This survey aims to introduce the challenges in Computational Cognitive Neuroscience (CCN) to AI researchers familiar with recent advances in DNNs.
+Rather than delving into architectural details and learning procedures for DNNs, we highlight how these advances are applied to CCN problems, providing an entry point for DNN researchers to diversify into CCN research.

+Specifically, DNN researchers can benefit from this interdisciplinary approach in several ways: \begin{enumerate} \itemsep-0.12cm \item Interpreting DNN models and evaluating their capabilities using naturalistic brain datasets. \item Using open-source brain datasets as evaluation benchmarks to enhance DNN model capabilities. \item Incorporating brain recordings in DNN training. \item Developing advanced brain-computer interfaces (BCIs) for decoding brain patterns. \item Accessing curated ecological stimuli datasets and a GitHub repository for efficient study initiation~\footnote{\url{https://github.com/subbareddy248/Awesome-Brain-Encoding--Decoding}}. \item Understanding the taxonomy of CCN models and approaches. \item Exploring open research problems in this rapidly evolving field. \end{enumerate}

+Overall, Figure~\ref{fig:survey_pipeline} provides an overview of how we move from human brain recordings to claims about computational principles using neural network models.
+Specifically, Figure~\ref{fig:survey_pipeline} highlights various neuroimaging modalities, stimulus modalities, and tasks, incorporating stimulus representations derived from different types of DNNs.
+It also shows how DNN and brain representations are mapped through linear or non-linear models, the evaluation measures used to assess the performance of encoding/decoding models, and visualization tools that enable intuitive presentation of the results.

-\textbf{Brain encoding and decoding}: Two main tasks studied in cognitive neuroscience are brain encoding and brain decoding, as shown in Figure~\ref{fig:survey}.
-Encoding is the process of learning the mapping $e$ from the stimuli $S$ to the neural activation $F$.
-The mapping can be learned using features engineering or deep learning.
-On the other hand, decoding constitutes learning mapping $d$, which predicts stimuli $S$ back from the brain activation $F$.
-However, in most cases, brain decoding aims at predicting a stimulus representation $R$ rather than actually reconstructing $S$.
-In both cases, the first step is to learn a semantic representation $R$ of the stimuli $S$ at the train time.
-Next, for encoding, a regression function $e:R\rightarrow F$ is trained.
-For decoding, a function $d:F\rightarrow R$ is trained.
-These functions $e$ and $d$ can then be used at test time to process new stimuli and brain activations, respectively.
+\textbf{Brain encoding and decoding.} Figure~\ref{fig:survey_pipeline} illustrates the two main paradigms studied in cognitive neuroscience: brain encoding and decoding.
+Encoding involves learning a mapping $f_{e}$ from stimulus representations $\mathbf{X}$ to neural brain activation $\mathbf{Y}$, where $\mathbf{X}$ can be achieved through feature engineering or DNNs.
+Decoding, conversely, involves learning a mapping $f_{d}$ that predicts stimuli $\mathbf{X}$ from brain activation $\mathbf{Y}$.
+Often, brain decoding aims to predict a stimulus representation $\mathbf{X}$ rather than reconstructing stimuli $\mathcal{S}$ directly (see Table~\ref{tab:notation} for notation clarification).
+The process typically involves learning a semantic representation $\mathbf{X}$ of stimuli $\mathcal{S}$ during training, followed by training regression functions $f_{e}:\mathbf{X}\rightarrow \mathbf{Y}$ for encoding and $f_{d}:\mathbf{Y}\rightarrow \mathbf{X}$ for decoding.
+These functions can then be applied to new stimuli and brain activations during testing.
+Ridge regression is commonly used for both $f_{e}$ and $f_{d}$.
+To study brain responses to various stimulus modalities, neuroscientists have collected datasets comprising stimuli and corresponding brain activity.
+Participants interact with these stimuli, often performing tasks such as language comprehension or visual and auditory processing.